 | Replit Agent | $0-$20 | Beginners | Low | React Native |

-➤ Choose Replit for quick starts, Copilot for production work, or Cursor for maximum AI integration.
+➤ Choose Replit for rapid prototypes, Copilot to assist professional development, or Cursor for maximum AI assistance.

 Step 1: Choose a Simple Project

-Start with basic apps to learn the workflow:
+Start with basic applications to learn the workflow (learning projects only):

-Avoid complex features initially.
-Focus on understanding how AI generates code and where manual intervention helps.
+Avoid complex features at first.
+Focus on understanding how AI generates code and where manual intervention is helpful.

 Step 2: Set Up Your Development Environment